 APPA works closely with DOE on several fronts.
 Notably, APPA has been awarded four grants since 2016 to help strengthen the cybersecurity posture of public power utilities.
-APPA is currently executing a grant of \$15 million over five years from DOE's Office of Cybersecurity, Energy Security, and Emergency Response (CESER) to facilitate the adoption and deployment of industrial control systems cybersecurity technologies for municipal utilities.
-This builds off an existing \$6 million, six-and-a-half-year cooperative agreement (awarded in 2020) to develop and deploy cyber and cyber-physical solutions for public power utilities, and a previous three-year cooperative agreement (awarded in 2016) to assist small- and medium-sized public power utilities with cyber risk assessment and cybersecurity training.
+APPA is currently executing a grant of \$15 million over eight years from DOE's Office of Cybersecurity, Energy Security, and Emergency Response (CESER) to facilitate the adoption and deployment of industrial control systems cybersecurity technologies for municipal utilities.
+This builds off an existing \$6 million, seven-and-a-half-year cooperative agreement (awarded in 2020) to develop and deploy cyber and cyber-physical solutions for public power utilities, and a previous three-year cooperative agreement (awarded in 2016) to assist small- and medium-sized public power utilities with cyber risk assessment and cybersecurity training.

-A new program at DOE, the Rural and Municipal Utility Advanced Cybersecurity Grant and Technical Assistance (RMUC) Program, which passed as part of the Infrastructure Investment and Jobs Act (P.L.
+The Rural and Municipal Utility Advanced Cybersecurity Grant and Technical Assistance (RMUC) Program, which passed as part of the Infrastructure Investment and Jobs Act (P.L.
 117-58), is based off the successes of these grant programs.
 The RMUC Program is authorized to appropriate a total of \$250 million in grants and technical assistance over five years to rural, municipal, and small investor-owned electric utilities to enhance their security posture.
-In May 2024, APPA was awarded a \$4 million grant to launch the Cyber Pathways program to improve the cybersecurity posture of public power utilities with limited resources, serving military installations, or are critical to the bulk-power system.
+In 2024, APPA was awarded a \$4 million grant to launch the Cyber Pathways program to improve the cybersecurity posture of public power utilities with limited resources, serving military installations, or are critical to the bulk-power system.
+President Trump's fiscal year 2026 budget request proposes to rescind \$166.1 million in unobligated RMUC funds.
+APPA believes that the program is a generational opportunity to improve the cybersecurity of underresourced, not-for-profit utilities and that the proposal to rescind funds is unwarranted.